Mesnage-Org/pgfinder/docs/installation.md

 ### GitHub

-If you do not intend to undertake any development on pgfinder and just wish to use it then you can install directly from the GitHub repository using `pip` under the virtual environment.
+If you do not intend to undertake any development on PGFinder and just wish to use it then you can install directly from the GitHub repository using `pip` under the virtual environment.
 The first method leverages `pip`'s ability to install directly from GitHub...